First Battle of the Jordan: Prelude

 On 1 March, aircraft of No. 1 Squadron AFC reconnoitred El Kutrani and reported a camp of 150 tents, 14 large dumps, 150 rolling stock including three trains and seven gun positions south-west of the station.
 Nearby a new aerodrome with six hangars and a number of tents had two large two-seat aircraft on the ground.
 A combined Australian and British air raid on 4 March by Nos 1 and 142 Squadrons dropped 45 bombs on this aerodrome without much success.
 During the period the whole area on the Jordan front and the Amman position, including all camps and defence positions, was reconnoitred and mapped.
 At Shunet Nimrina a considerably increased Ottoman presence was noted on 3 March and successfully bombed on 6 March.

 The establishment of a bridgehead on the east bank of the Jordan River and the advance to Es Salt and Amman was to be preceded by diversionary attacks across the entire front and coordinated with an Arab raid led by T. E. Lawrence on the Deraa Hejaz railway station.

 Allenby ordered the infantry Major General, John Shea commander of the 60th (London) Division, to cross the Jordan River and attack Es Salt and Amman.
-The aim of these attacks was to destroy or damage a long viaduct and tunnel near Amman on one of the Ottoman Empire's strategically important lines of communication – the Hejaz Railway.
+The aim of these attacks was to destroy or damage a long viaduct known as the Ten Arches Bridge and tunnel near Amman on one of the Ottoman Empire's strategically important lines of communication – the Hejaz Railway.
 This rail line ran from Damascus southwards through eastern Syria 60 mi east of Jerusalem all the way to Medina.
 By destroying the tunnel and viaduct which would be difficult to repair, the rail line could be cut for a considerable period of time and the Ottoman forces to the south would be isolated.
 Ottoman Army pressure on the Arab forces operating in the Ma'an area would be reduced and Allenby hoped Shea's attack would encourage the recall of a large Ottoman force which had occupied Tafila in March.
 Despite the extended front Shea's force would be operating on far from reinforcements, resistance to the attack was expected to be light.